genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 ### 2.3.
 Relaxation of the simulation box

 After the system reached the desired temperature 300.00 K, we relax the simulation box in NPT ensemble at 300 K and 1 atm for 50 ps.
-The following is the important options in the control file (`step2.3.inp`).
+Please see following the important options in the control file `step2.3.inp`.

 ```toml
 [DYNAMICS]